rash200319/two_stage_preeclampsia_AI_model/README.md

 # Preeclampsia Risk Assessment System
 ### Dual-Model, Clinically Guided Machine Learning Framework

-This repository presents a **two-layer machine learning system** for preeclampsia risk assessment, combining **unsupervised phenotyping for clinicians** and **supervised early risk screening for patients**.
-The system is designed to align with medical knowledge, clinical workflows, and real-world deployment constraints.
+This repository features a **dual-layer ML architecture** for preeclampsia assessment.
+It utilizes **unsupervised learning to provide clinicians with phenotype insights**, while a **supervised layer offers patients early-stage risk screening—all** while adhering to strict clinical standards and deployment requirements.

 ---